 Spatial patterns in TP in South Florida coastal waters are strongly driven by the west coast sources (Boyer and Briceño 2007, 2011).
 A gradient in TP typically extends from the inshore waters of Whitewater Bay - Ten Thousand Islands mangrove complex out onto the Shelf and Tortugas.
 Gradients also extend from western Florida Bay to the Middle/Lower Keys.
 The spatial distribution of TP on the Shelf is driven by freshwater inputs from mangrove rivers and transport of Gulf of Mexico waters through the region.
 No significant evidence of a groundwater source exists (Corbett et al. 2000).
-Little can be concluded regarding TP distribution in the Sanctuary during 2015, except that the highest concentrations (between 0.005 and 0.010 mg l-1 TP) preferentially occurred on the Bay side of the Keys, and were probably supplied by Shelf waters (Fig. 21).
-Also, in winter 2015, deeper offshore waters may have contributed TP to shallower localities in the Upper Keys.
+During 2017, highest TP concentrations occurred mostly along the northern boundary of the Sluiceway, and Marquesas (Fig 17).